 Bulimia is a dangerous condition that has wide-ranging effects on those who struggle with it.
 People with bulimia often experience stress in their relationships and may struggle to keep up with their jobs, possibly resulting in job loss and subsequent financial strain.
 The cycle of binging and purging also places immense strain on one’s body.
 Physical effects of the disorder can include tooth decay, gastrointestinal distress, heartburn, and damage to the esophagus.
 People with bulimia may even experience suicidal thoughts or attempt suicide.
 The potential consequences of bulimia are severe, but there is help and hope available to those who seek it.
 With proper treatment from a bulimia nervosa rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, these negative effects can be reduced or avoided entirely.

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including bulimia nervosa.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders, including bulimia nervosa.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment and rehab at our center for bulimia with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for bulimia with us can succeed in discovering a renewed life of wellness.

 At Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, we have made it our goal to provide a beautiful, safe, and nurturing environment that is run by highly trained and supportive staff.
 We use a structured, multifaceted treatment and rehab approach our center for bulimia that is designed to usher clients successfully into life-long recovery.
 Our treatment approach also encourages self-exploration towards transformation through self-nurturing expressions of living.
 This goal and these treatment and rehab approaches are met by providing clients with individualized treatment plans that are catered to meet each of their very unique needs.
 Various aspects that may be incorporated into these treatment and rehab plans at our bulimia nervosa treatment center are described in the following: